Pat-joseph/LITA_Class_Documentationn/README.md

 It is also a known fact that,however a data is entered into a spread sheet, will determine the output of the analysis.
 Ensuring the accuracy and quality of data, was also implemented while analysing some data in class.

+### DATA SOURCESD
+The primary source of Data used is Data Sale csv, this an open source data shared by the facilitator.